-DEAC was founded in 1926 and is presently listed (and has been since 1959) by the U.S. Department of Education as a "nationally recognized accrediting agency."
-DEAC is reviewed periodically by the U.S. Department of Education to make certain it meets the criteria for federal recognition.
-DEAC is also recognized by the Council for Higher Education Accreditation, a non-governmental agency that reviews and recognizes organizations that accredit degree-granting institutions.
+DEAC was founded in 1926 and is presently listed (and has been since 1959) by the U.S. Department of Education and is reviewed periodically by the U.S. Department of Education to make certain it meets the criteria for federal recognition.
+DEAC is also recognized by the Council for Higher Education Accreditation, a nongovernmental agency that reviews and recognizes organizations that accredit degree-granting institutions.
 DEAC (deac.org) is located at 1101 17th Street NW, Suite 808, Washington, D.C.
 20036 and may be reached by phone at (202) 234-5100.